By Sanya Sud

 6. Making Trials More Transparent and Accessible

 There is scope to make criminal trials more accessible using simple tech interventions.
-While there are umpteen number of judgments which mandate the upload of FIRs online, this is rarely done.
-FIRs, charge sheets, and accompanying documents and digital evidence could be made available online on a single portal (pan-India) in anonymised form, or and even filtered through a login- available only to the relevant persons.
+While there are numerous judgments which mandate the upload of FIRs online, this is rarely done.
+FIRs, charge sheets, and accompanying documents and digital evidence could be made available online on a single portal (pan-India) in anonymised form, filtered through a login- available only to the relevant persons.
 Witness summons could be tracked through SMS alerts.
 Victims and complainants could receive updates automatically.
 In the recent past, the Hon’ble Supreme Court and Hon’ble Delhi High Court, as part of their digitization efforts, have already put in place systems to provide such updates to counsels for their cases.
 The same example now may be implemented for criminal courts across the country.

 What’s Next?